-Requirements for a Tour Card
+What Are the Requirements for a PGA Tour Card?
+Main Factors

 Benefits of a Tour Card

 By having a PGA Tour card, a golfer can play in PGA Tour events.
 Many players also receive sponsor endorsements and advertising contracts.
 The PGA Tour card provides the player the opportunity to win large purses in tournaments.
 Players who make the cut in routine PGA Tour events generally cash at least a five-figure check, with that amount increasing with higher-stature events and major championships.